 Chimichurri Sauce Ingredients:

-This sauce offers a powerful pack of antioxidant and other nutrients.
-In addition, the healthy fats pair great with meats, from chicken, steak to pork.
+This sauce offers a powerful pack of antioxidants and other nutrients.
+In addition, the healthy fats pair great with meats, from chicken, and steak to pork.

-How to Store the Herb Sauce:
+How to Store the Chimichurri Sauce:

 You can use the chimichurri sauce immediately or make the sauce ahead of time for later use.
 In fact, the sauce actually improves in flavor after it sits for an hour at room temperature or overnight in the fridge.

 You can also keep the sauce in the freezer for up to 3 months without losing the flavor and freshness.